Key Breed Facts

 A Sloughi’s hindquarters are well-muscled with dogs having long, well developed second thighs.
 Their feet are lean and long very reminiscent of a hare's foot with dog's having well arched toes.
 Their tails are thin being set well with dogs having a striking curve in their tails when they are excited or alert.

 When it comes to their coat, the Sloughi has a short, fine coat with no feathering anywhere on their bodies or limbs.
 They can grow an undercoat when the weather is colder.
-The accepted breed colours are as follows:
+The accepted breed colours for Kennel Club registration are as follows:

-Sloughis can have a small white mark on their chests which is allowed under their breed standard, althought it's not that desirable.
+Sloughis can have a small white mark on their chests which is allowed under their breed standard, although it's not that desirable.

 The Sloughi is a sensitive and aloof hound by nature, but they form extremely strong bonds with their owners and families.
-They are quite wary of people they do not know, although they would never show any sort of aggression towards a stranger, preferring to keep their distance until they get to know someone.
 They form the strongest bond with one person which is typically the person who takes care and feeds them.
+They are known to be wary of people they do not know, although they would never show any sort of aggression towards a stranger, preferring to keep their distance until they get to know someone although they are not known to shy away if someone they don’t know strokes them.

-They are highly intelligent hounds, but they need to be handled gently and ideally by someone familiar with the breed or this type of high-energy, sensitive hound.
+Sloughis are highly intelligent hounds, but they need to be handled gently and ideally by someone familiar with the breed or this type of high-energy, sensitive hound.
 Puppies need to be well socialised from a young enough age for them to mature into more confident, well-rounded dogs.
-This has to involve introducing them to as many new situations, people, noises, other animals and dogs once they have been fully vaccinated as possible.
+This must involve introducing them to as many new situations, people, noises, other animals and dogs once they have been fully vaccinated as possible.

 Although highly intelligent, Sloughis are known to have a bit of a stubborn streak in them.
 As such they are not the best choice for first time owners because as previously mentioned, they need to be handled firmly, yet extremely gently to bring the best out of them and to hone their natural abilities.

-In a home environment, a Sloughi retains an extremely high prey drive and even when extremely well trained, if they spot anything in the distance, they are likely to take off after it.
-As such care has to be taken where and when one of these high energy hounds is allowed to run off their leads.
-They boast having a tremendous amount of stamina which is another thing that owners have to bear in mind when exercising a Sloughi.
+In a home environment, a Sloughi retains an extremely high prey drive and even when extremely well trained, some hounds are likely to take off after something they spot in the distance.
+However, because they are so loyal, many Sloughis will turn on a sixpence to get back to their owners when they are called, but care should always be taken as to where and when one of these high energy hounds can run off the lead just to be on the safe side.
+They boast having a tremendous amount of stamina which is another thing that owners must bear in mind when exercising a Sloughi.

-The Sloughi is a highly intelligent dog, but they can be stubborn which is why they are best handled and trained by people who understand the particular needs of such a high energy sight hound.
-In the right hands and with the right amount of socialisation, Sloughis are ready and willing to learn as long as their training remains consistent and always fair so that dogs understand what is expected of them.
+The Sloughi is a highly intelligent dog, but they can be stubborn which is why they are best handled and trained by people who understand the needs of such a high energy sight hound.
+In the right hands and with the right amount of socialisation, Sloughis are ready and willing to learn providing their training remains consistent and always fair so that dogs understand what is expected of them.

-Their training has to start as early as possible and because these hounds are so sensitive to voice, care has to be taken as to how their handled and trained.
+Their training must start as early as possible and because these hounds are so sensitive to voice, care must be taken as to how their handled and trained.
 They do not respond well to any sort of harsh correction which could end up making a dog a lot more reserved and timid.
 However, they do respond well to positive reinforcement training.
-It’s important to bear in mind that because they boast such high prey drives, even the best trained Sloughi might choose to ignore a "recall" command if they spot something more interesting in the distance.
+It’s important to bear in mind that because they boast such high prey drives, even some of the best trained Sloughis might choose to ignore a "recall" command if they spot something more interesting in the distance whereas others will turn rapidly to get back to their owners as fast as they can.

 Sloughis have a real affinity with children and thrive on being around them.
 However, care should always be taken when the kids play with a dog.
 As such any interaction between them should always be supervised by an adult just in case play time gets too boisterous.
 With this said, they are best suited to families where the children in a household are slightly older and who therefore know how to behave around dogs, bearing in mind that Sloughis like living in a quieter environment and get nervous when things get too noisy.

 They are generally good around other dogs, especially if they have been well socialised from a young enough age.
-Care has to be taken when they are around any smaller pets and animals which includes cats because a Sloughi could see them as prey with disastrous results.
+Care must be taken when they are around any smaller pets and animals which includes cats because a Sloughi could see them as prey with disastrous results.

 For further advice please read our article on Keeping Children Safe around Dogs.